ysycloud/paraGSEA/README.md

 * [**runParalESLinux.sh**]: run Executable files in Linux.

 #### Note:
- * compileParalES.sh will carry out a makefile file which is finish in current directory.
+ * compileParalES.sh will carry out a makefile file which is finished in current directory.
  * runParalESLinux.sh annotate a list of execution case of C tools.
 Removing the annotation, you can using it easily.
  * the parameter list of each C tools can be seen in runParalESLinux.sh